RachWalm/dyslexia/README.md

 Here is the [link](https://rachwalm.github.io/dyslexia/index.html) to the deployed page.

-### Links
-### Functions
 ### Responsiveness on different devices

-Devices sizes checked using developer tools chrom extension for responsive viewer.
+Devices sizes checked using developer tools chrome extension for responsive viewer.

 Index page